linode/docs/docs/applications/intro-to-vim-customization.md

 ## Introduction To This Tutorial

 This guide details the configuration of the Vim text editor and seeks to provide practical knowledge to those just starting out with Vim as well as those already familiar with the tool.
-An array of methods for customizing the way your Vim editor performs and handles certain tasks will be introduced, along with a powerful and simple plugin management system.
-Upon the completion of this tutorial, you will have fine-tuned your Vim editor to behave more intelligently to boost your productivity, as well as learned how to manage external plugins by installing a popular and useful plugin on your Vim platform.
+An array of methods for customizing Vim's execution of certain tasks and response to user input will be introduced, along with a powerful and simple plugin management system.
+Upon the completion of this tutorial, you will have fine-tuned your Vim editor to behave more intelligently, boosting your productivity, as well as acquired exposure to managing external plugins through the installation of your first plugin.

 ## Before You Begin